CTownsdin/myReads/README.md

 ### ideas for extras
 book animations
 book details page
+if a book is already on a shelf, then when it comes up in search results, it should show a status icon on it.

 ## TODO NEXT
-when books are shown, their default selector is wrong, when they are none on search page, they should show none.

-bug:
-The Linux Command Line - Book is in the DB 3 times!  :)  needs handling  :)
+bug: The Linux Command Line - Book is in the DB 3 times!  :)  needs handling  :)

 finally {
     [] - lockdown all npm deps versions